rune-rs/rune/book/src/5_1_primitives.md

 Primitives are values stored immediately on the stack.
-In Rust terminology, these types are `Copy`, so reassigning them to different values will create distinct copies of the underlying value.
+In Rust terminology, these types are `Copy`, so reassigning them to different values will create distinct *copies* of the underlying value.

-The primitives available in rune are:
+The primitives available in Rune are:

 * the unit `()`.
 * booleans, `true` and `false`.